ayaka14732/bart-base-jax/README-en.md

 ## Dataset

-The dataset is provided in `lib/twblg/data.tsv`.
-It is a parallel corpus that consists of 8366 sentences.
+The dataset used in this project is [_Dictionary of Frequently-Used Taiwan Minnan_](https://twblg.dict.edu.tw/holodict_new/), while the data is collected from [g0v/moedict-data-twblg](https://github.com/g0v/moedict-data-twblg/blob/master/uni/%E4%BE%8B%E5%8F%A5.csv).
+The advantage of using this dataset is that the sentences are drawn from dictionary examples and thus contain more distinctive words in Taiwanese Hokkien, allowing the model to learn a more complete Taiwanese Hokkien vocabulary.

+The data file (`lib/twblg/data.tsv`) consists of 8366 sentences in both Mandarin and Taiwanese Hokkien.
 The sentences are split into train, dev and test sets with a ratio of 8:1:1.
-However, at present, the dev set is not utilised during training.
+However, the dev set is not utilised at present.

-The source of the dataset is [g0v/moedict-data-twblg](https://github.com/g0v/moedict-data-twblg/blob/master/uni/%E4%BE%8B%E5%8F%A5.csv).
-The advantage of this dataset is that the sentences are derived from the dictionary.
-Therefore, it is more effective for the model to learn the distinctive vocabulary of Taiwanese Hokkien.

 ## Data Preprocessing

-As I am going to use [fnlp/bart-base-chinese](https://huggingface.co/fnlp/bart-base-chinese) as my base model, the dataset should be written in simplified Chinese.
-Therefore, I converted all the texts in the dataset from traditional Chinese to simplified Chinese using [StarCC](https://github.com/StarCC0/starcc-py).
+As I am using [fnlp/bart-base-chinese](https://huggingface.co/fnlp/bart-base-chinese) as the base model, the data fed into the model must be in simplified Chinese.
+Therefore, I converted the dataset from traditional Chinese to simplified Chinese using [StarCC](https://github.com/StarCC0/starcc-py).

-Due to the one-to-many problem, the accuracy is not always guaranteed when converting from simplified Chinese to traditional Chinese.
-To tackle this, I modify StarCC's conversion algorithm from two aspects:
+However, due to the one-to-many problem, the accuracy of the conversion from simplified Chinese to traditional Chinese is not always guaranteed.
+The error comes from two aspects:

+Firstly, the

 For sentences in the corpus, I keep the original traditional Chinese version alongside the converted simplified Chinese version.
 Therefore, when the traditional Chinese version is needed, we can always retrieve it in its original form.